RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 2. possess hardware satisfying the requirements below
 3. are able to participate in the entire workshop
 ### Hardware Requirements:
-Desktop or laptop computer capable of running the latest version of Chrome or Firefox and a network environment able to provide stable access to a GPU-accelerated server, provided by NVIDIA, in the cloud.
+Desktop or laptop computer capable of running the latest version of Chrome or Firefox and a network environment able to provide stable access to a GPU-accelerated server, provided by NVIDIA DLI, in the cloud.
 ### Free Registration (Under preparation):
 <a href="" target="_blank">(RU students only)</a>
 ### Instructor: